hsain9357/hsain9357/README.md

 Hi i'm Hussein Ahmed.
 I'm a software engineer.
 I have experience making fullstack-responsive websites from design to implementation.
-I have interest in technologies since i was 7 years, and i found programming great thing it help show off my abilities 💪👌
+I have interest in technologies since i was 7 years old, and i found programming great thing it help show off my abilities 💪👌